homell100/rag-turist-agent/final_report.md

 The default state of LangChain is improved by providing a way of remembering the context retrieved by the RAG, as it is fundamental to allow us to mesure the quality of the responses, and the transformed version of the user’s original prompt for better usage within the RAG system.

-The graph is mainly composed of the reqriting node (assigned with transforming the original user’s prompt), the rag node (responsible of retriving useful context considering such user’s transformed prompt), agent node (the main brain of the solution) and the tool node (weather tool).
+The graph is mainly composed of the rewriting node (assigned with transforming the original user’s prompt), the rag node (responsible of retriving useful context considering such user’s transformed prompt), agent node (the main brain of the solution) and the tool node (weather tool).

 For simplicity, the weather tool has been mocked and does not make any real API call but returns different results depeneding on the day of the week, while mantaining error control.